BRAND NAME: DRONCIT, DRONTAL, DRONTAL PLUS, INTERCEPTOR PLUS, IVERHART MAX, IVERHART PLUS,

 Praziquantel is primarily used against parasites known as "cestodes" (tapeworms).
 The Common Tapeworm of dogs & cats (Dipylidium caninum), is the usual target of this medication though praziquantel is also effective against less common types of tapeworms such as Taenia species and the more dangerous Mesocestoides species and Echinococcus species.
 Praziquantel is also effective against flukes.

 A single treatment of praziquantel should clear a Dipylidium caninum infection though a second treatment is sometimes recommended if it is felt that immediate re-infection is likely.
-Immediate re-infection might take place if a heavy uncontrolled flea problem is present in the pet's environment; Dipylidium caninum is contracted when an infected adult flea harboring a tapeworm lava is eaten.
+Immediate re-infection might take place if a heavy uncontrolled flea problem is present in the pet's environment; Dipylidium caninum is contracted when an infected adult flea harboring a tapeworm larva is eaten.

 Praziquantel is also available in combination with other single use oral dewormers as well as with monthly more comprehensive worm protection products.
 (Numerous brands are available.
 See the list above.)
 Such products provide regular deworming against assorted worm parasites.
 Plain praziquantel is available in non-prescription tablets which may be purchased at pet supply store outlets.
 Brand name products, combination products as described above, and injections are available only through veterinarians as they are prescription drugs.